How to Avoid Unwanted Baby Gifts (A Gentle Guide for Parents)

 Most people mean well when they buy baby gifts.

-But that doesn’t always mean they’re helpful.
+But well-intentioned doesn’t always mean useful.

 Why Unwanted Baby Gifts Happen

-Unwanted gifts are rarely intentional.
+Unwanted gifts are rarely given thoughtlessly.

 Friends without children